sfdrogojan/sfmc-csharp-sdk/docs/TransactionalMessagingApi.md

 <a name="deletequeuedmessagesforsmsdefinition"></a>
 # **DeleteQueuedMessagesForSmsDefinition**
-> ResponseDeleteQueuedMessagesForSendDefinition DeleteQueuedMessagesForSmsDefinition (string definitionKey)
+> DeleteQueuedMessagesForSendDefinitionResponse DeleteQueuedMessagesForSmsDefinition (string definitionKey)

 deleteQueuedMessagesForSmsDefinition